-TNCs submit applications for for-hire driver permits and vehicle endorsements on behalf of their drivers.
+TNCs may submit applications for for-hire driver permits and vehicle endorsements on behalf of their drivers.
 TNC drivers complete the onboarding process with their respective TNC prior to the application being submitted.
-A complete application includes: certification of county-approved, company-provided, for-hire driver training and testing; a criminal background check report; a driver's abstract (driving history) report; and one or more vehicle registration(s) and vehicle safety inspection form(s).
+A complete application includes: certification of County-approved, company-provided, for-hire driver training and testing; certification of completion of a defensive driving course; a criminal background check report; a driver's abstract (driving history) report; and vehicle registration (s) and vehicle safety inspection form(s).

-TNCs conduct background and driving record checks for their applicants through the County approved third party providers.
-Background and driving records are submitted to King County Licensing as part of the for-hire driver permit application process.
+TNCs conduct background and driving record checks for their applicants through the County-approved third-party providers.
+Background and driving records are submitted to RALS as part of the for-hire driver permit application process.

-King County Licensing staff conduct discretionary applicant interviews when a driving record includes multiple moving violations that are not serious or numerous enough to substantiate an immediate denial.
-Similarly, interviews are conducted and additional research is performed when criminal background check reports identify violations where additional information and clarification is needed prior to making a licensing determination.
+RALS conducts discretionary applicant interviews when a driving record includes multiple moving violations that are not serious or numerous enough to substantiate an immediate denial.
+Similarly, interviews are conducted, and additional research is performed when criminal background check reports identify violations where additional information and clarification is needed prior to making a licensing determination.

-In 2018, a total of 86,506 TNC for-hire driver permit applications were received, and 31,676 unique TNC for-hire driver permits approved.
-The significant difference in "received applications" compared to "approved" is related to a variety of factors, including but not limited to: 1) more than one application is received for a driver since drivers often drive for more than one TNC; 2) rejected applications must be resubmitted (if information is missing, out of date, or does not match); and 3) applications received at the end of the year may not be processed until the beginning of the following year.
-Table 6 (next page), shows the total number of for-hire driver permit applications received and approved beginning in 2014 (December) when licensing requirements went into effect:
+In 2019, a total of 79,200 TNC for-hire driver permit applications were received, and 33,058 unique TNC for-hire driver permits approved.
+The significant difference in "received applications" compared to "approved" is related to a variety of factors, including but not limited to: 1) more than one application is received for a driver, since drivers often drive for more than one TNC; 2) rejected applications must be resubmitted (if information is missing, out of date, or does not match); and 3) applications received at the end of the year may not be processed until the beginning of the following year.
+Table 7 (next page), shows the total number of for-hire driver permit applications received and approved beginning in

+December 2014 when licensing requirements went into effect.

-Table 6 - Total Count of For-hire Driver Permits:
+Table 7 - Total Count of For-hire Driver Permits

-TNC For-hire Driver Permits 2014 2015 2016 2017 2018 TNC For-hire Driver Applications Received: Total TNC For-hire Driver Applications Received 2,047 20,322 36,432 63,550 86,506 TNC For-hire Driver Permits Approved: King County Only 0 15 25 17 0 City Only 1 15 3 6 13 Dual (King County and Seattle) 12 8,899 18,171 27,819 31,663 Total For-hire Driver Permits Approved 13 8,929 18,199 27,842 31,676
+TNC For-hire Driver Permits Received 2014 2015 2016 2017 2018 2019 Total TNC For-hire Driver Applications Received 2,047 20,322 36,432 63,550 86,506 79,200 TNC For-hire Driver Permits Approved King County Only 0 15 25 17 0 0 City Only 1 15 3 6 13 0 Dual (King County and Seattle) 12 8,899 18,171 27,819 31,663 33,058 Total For-hire Driver Permits Approved 13 8,929 18,199 27,842 31,676 33,058